juliank2/planeweather/README.md

 }
 ```

-## get /airport-coordinates/{longitude},{latitude}
+## get /resolve/{longitude},{latitude}
 ### description
 tries to parse the given coordinates
 ### parameters
-coordinates: a longitude number followed by a comma and a latitude number
+coordinates: a longitude number followed by a comma and a latitude number. both numbers in degrees.
 ### example
 #### request
 ```
-/airport-coordinates/2.45 ,   -1.23
+/resolve/2.45 ,   -1.23
 ```
 #### response
 ```